wllacer/dana-cube/docs/core_api.md

 * loads each element of the row model (self.row_hdr_idx) with a vector with the value for each element in the column model.
 * loads each element of the column model (self.col_hdr_idx) with a vector with the value for each element in the row model.

+### toArray(self)

+Convert the raw data of the view in a two dimensional array, for further processing.
+Non existing values are returned as None

+* Returns
+   a two dimensional array with the values

+### toArrayFilter(self,filterrow,filtercol)

+Convert the raw data of the view in a two dimensional array, for further processing.
+Non existing values are returned as None.

+Aditionally two filter functions are specified as parameters, one for rows, the other for columns.
+Each function accepts an item tree  as parameter (GuideItem) and returns a boolean value: True if it will be processed, False otherwise

+* Input parameters
+    * __filterrow__ filter function for rows.
+    * __filtercol__ filter function for columns

+* Returns
+   a two dimensional array with the values.
+Only acceptable rows/columns are included in the array

 ### toList(self):
 Converts the view results in a list of texts